qurbat/upi-recon/README.md

 # upi-recon

+Update - May 22, 2022: The tool has limited functionality at the moment.
+This will be addressed in the next release. (https://github.com/qurbat/upi-recon/issues/22)

 ![screenshot of upi-recon](https://i.imgur.com/GexQjBq.gif)

 upi-recon is a command line tool for UPI payment address discovery and reconnaissance.
 The project was primarily created for demonstrating the range of correlated information that can be extracted from and along with Unified Payments Interface ("UPI") Virtual Payment Addresses.